- Debris in the fan intake / impeller path

-- Main filter is blocked restricting airflow
+- Main filter blocked, restricting airflow

-- Fine dust packed inside internal duct
+- Fine dust packed inside the internal duct

 Problem Description